aurelius-in/contract/README.md

 ### RECITALS

-WHEREAS, the Company desires to engage the services of the Team Member in connection with the development of mobile applications ("App"); and
+WHEREAS, the Product Owmer desires to engage the services of the Team Member in connection with the development of mobile applications ("App"); and

 WHEREAS, the Team Member desires to provide certain services in connection with the development of the App; and